WUR-AI/sample_data/README.md

 # Sample data for AgML crop yield forecasting
-Sample data for grain maize or corn in the United States.
+Sample data for grain maize and soft wheat.
+For grain maize, there is input and label data for Spain (ES) and the Netherlands (NL).
+Similarly, there are predesigned features and labels for the United States (US).
+For soft wheat, there is input and label data for Spain (ES) and the Netherlands (NL)

 ## Grain maize features and labels
 ### grain_maize_US_train.csv, grain_maize_US_test.csv